How to Dress Business Formal in a Professional Workplace

 Certain days can be declared dress down days, generally Fridays.
 On these days, business casual clothing, although never clothing potentially offensive to others, is allowed.
 Clothing that has the company logo is encouraged.

 Sports team, university, and fashion brand names on clothing are generally acceptable.
 But, we discourage you from wearing clothing that is affiliated with religious, potentially controversial, or political organizations because of its divisive nature.
 Our business formal professional dress code must contribute to workplace harmony.
+Employee dress down day is not an exception to this general rule.

 You might want to keep a jacket in your office for the days when a client unexpectedly appears on a dress down day, especially if the client shows up wearing a suit.